alankritjoshi/alankritjoshi/README.md

-- 👋 Hi, I’m @alankritjoshi and I'm currently a SWE @ Coinbase
+- 👋 Hi, I’m @alankritjoshi and I'm currently a SWE.
 - 👀 I’m interested in frameworks, tooling, QoL stuff
-- 🌱 I’m currently learning Go, crypto, observability patterns, Flutter
+- 🌱 I’m currently learning Go, observability patterns, SvelteKit
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: here or [alankr.it](https://alankr.it)